Sonja Hookway UKCP MNCS Snr Accred

 My practice is centrally located in Swansea, within easy reach of Port Talbot, Carmarthen, Bridgend and Neath.

 I hold full insurance and I work within the UKCP code of Ethics.

-I chose an Integrative training as I liked the idea of combining the strengths of a range of psychological therapies.
-The flexibility and creativity of this training made sense for me as a practitioner.
+Integrative psychotherapy and counselling combine the strengths of a range of psychological therapies.
+The flexibility and creativity of this approach made sense for me as a practitioner.

 When we agree to work together, I will offer weekly 50 minute sessions, with the first 6 sessions usually forming the assessment for psychotherapy, and/or aiming to address specific immediate concerns - for example, managing acute anxiety.
 You may be may be more or less interested in the nuts and bolts of my tool-kit, 'how I do what I do' - and what this means for us working together.
 This doesn't much matter.

 What does matter is whether we can get along and find common ground of trust to explore what it is that brings you to therapy.
 You may be very clear and have a specific problem that you hope to resolve.
 You may just feel rather unhappy or dissatisfied in your life and feel motivated to discover why, and how this can change.

 Senior Accredited Member of the National Counselling Society (2016)

 Postgraduate Diploma in Integrative Psychotherapy from the Welsh Psychotherapy Partnership (2014)

 Diploma Arts in Therapy and Education (IATE 2007)